Nathan ben Jehiel: Its importance

-The Arukh is significant as a monument in the history of culture.
+The Arukh is a significant monument in the history of culture.
 Aside from its purely scientific value as a storehouse of old readings and interpretations as well as of titles of many lost books, it is important as the only literary production of the Italian Jews of that age.
 Moreover, though mainly a compilation, it is one of the most noteworthy medieval monuments of learning.
-Compiled at the historic juncture when Jewish scholarship was transplanted from Babylonia and northern Africa to Europe and was subject to the perils of aberration, it signally emphasized the necessity of preserving the old rabbinical treasures and traditions.
+Compiled at the historical juncture when Jewish scholarship was transplanted from Babylonia and northern Africa to Europe and was subject to aberration, it signally emphasized the necessity of preserving the old rabbinical treasures and traditions.
 Its service in this respect was equivalent to that rendered by the two great products of contemporary Spanish and French Jews – Alfasi's Talmudic code and Rashi's commentary.
 Together the three contributed toward the spread of rabbinic study.
 Besides, one has to depend upon the Arukh for whatever knowledge one may have of the intellectual condition of the Italian Jews in the 11th century.
-Since its author, for example, uses the Italian language freely to elucidate etymologies, that he frequently offers the vernacular nomenclature for objects of natural history, that he repeatedly calls into service for purposes of illustration the customs of foreign peoples, the character of the reading public of his day can easily be inferred.
-The dawn of skepticism may be discerned in his remark that as regards conjuring and amulets neither their grounds nor their sources were known.
+Since its author, for example, uses the Italian language freely to elucidate etymologies, he frequently offers the vernacular nomenclature for objects of natural history that he repeatedly calls into service for purposes of illustration of the customs of foreign peoples, the character of the reading public of his day can easily be inferred.
+The dawn of skepticism may be discerned in his remark that as regards conjuring and amulets, neither their grounds nor their sources were known.

 Influence and editions

 The Arukh rapidly achieved a wide circulation.
-According to Kohut, even Rashi was already in a position to utilize it in the second edition of his commentaries, having been acquainted with it by R. Kalonymus ben Shabbethai, the noted rabbi who had moved to Worms from Rome.
-Kalonymus, however, can at best have transported to his new home but meager information concerning the Arukh, as his removal occurred about thirty years prior to its completion; the first folios he may well have seen, since he was intimately acquainted with Nathan.
-A generation after the time of Rashi the Arukh is found in general use among the Biblical commentators and the tosafists, as well as among the legalistic and the grammatical authors.
+According to Kohut, even Rashi was already in a position to utilize it in the second edition of his commentaries, having been acquainted with it by Kalonymos ben Sabbatai, the noted rabbi who had moved to Worms from Rome.
+Kalonymus, however, can at best have transported to his new home but meager information concerning the Arukh, as his removal occurred about thirty years before its completion, the first folios he may have seen since he was intimately acquainted with Nathan.
+A generation after the time of Rashi, the Arukh is found in general use among the Biblical commentators, the tosafists, and the legalistic and the grammatical authors.
 Numerous manuscript copies were brought into circulation; and with the introduction of printing its spread was widely extended.

 The first edition, which bears neither the date nor the place of publication, probably belongs to the year 1477, while in 1531 Daniel Bomberg of Venice issued what is no doubt the best of the early editions.
-In both the copying and the printing processes, however, the work suffered innumerable alterations and mutilations, which have been recently repaired to a certain extent by the scientific edition issued, on the basis of the first editions and of seven manuscripts, by Alexander Kohut.
+In both the copying and the printing processes, however, the work suffered innumerable alterations and mutilations, which have been recently repaired to a certain extent by the scientific edition issued, based on the first editions and of seven manuscripts, by Alexander Kohut.